CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

    1. Select **Close**

    1. Verify that all the lock icons are now displayed as locked

+   1. Note that locked icons does not mean that you typed in the authorization token correctly

 1. Test the "/api/v1/fhir/Patient/$export" API